nguyenthanhan/real-scale-solar-system/README.md

 - **Click on any planet or the sun**: View detailed scientific information in a modal
 - **Click outside of information cards**: Close the current information panel
-- **Speed Control Slider**: Manually adjust simulation speed from 1x to 100,000x with real-time updates
+- **Speed Control Slider**: Manually adjust simulation speed from 1x to 10,000,000x with real-time updates
+- **Time Conversion Display**: See how much real time corresponds to simulation time (e.g., "1s = 8.3m • Earth orbit: 0.7 days")
 - **Hide/Show Controls**: Double-click the control panel to toggle visibility
+- **Smart UI**: Planet labels automatically hide when viewing detailed information

 ### 📱 Mobile Support